-Door alarms may be fitted on young people's bedroom doors to ensure their safety and welfare.
-These are used when deemed appropriate by the Manager following consultation with the social worker and parents if applicable.
+Door alarms are fitted on front & back door, to ensure their safety and welfare.
+When deemed appropriate door alarms on young peoples bedroom would be fitted following consultation with the social worker and parents if applicable.

 On occasions monitoring maybe required around young people's social media use due to risk taking.
 This can be done through having access to passwords and conducting regular checks.
 Or through parenting apps such as qustodio.
 This level of monitoring is used when deemed appropriate by the Manager following consultation with the social worker and parents if applicable.